aidanwhiteley/books/README.md

 * Accessing the Google Books API with the Spring RestTemplate

 ### Tests
 All tests should run fine "out of the box".
-To make this simpler the integration tests (the vast majority of the tests) use Fongo - an in memory Mongo replacement
+However, the tests expect there to be a Mongo instance running locally.

+There is an option to run the tests using Fongo (an in memory Mongo replacement) in which case no local instance of Mongo is required.
+To enable this, uncomment all the code in the /src/test/java/com/aidanwhiteley/books/repository/config/FongoConfig class.
+However, the use of Fongo is not currently the default option because
+* there are currently problems using Fongo and the version of the Mongo drivers that default with Spring Boot 2 - see https://github.com/fakemongo/fongo/issues/316
+* this project uses Mongo full text indexes across multiple fields and Fongo currently only supports this functionality on one field

 ### How to run
 A lot of the functionality is protected behind oauth2 authentication (via Google and Facebook).